HathorNetwork/rfcs/text/0001-rfc-process.md

   has multiple pull requests associated with it, choose one PR number, preferably the minimal one.)
 * Add the file in the `text/` directory.
-* Create a corresponding issue on [Rust repo](https://github.com/rust-lang/rust)
+* Create a corresponding issue on [Hathor repo](https://github.com/HathorNetwork/hathor-core)
-* Fill in the remaining metadata in the RFC header, including links for the original pull request(s) and the newly created Rust issue.
+* Fill in the remaining metadata in the RFC header, including links for the original pull request(s) and the newly created Hathor issue.
 * Add an entry in the [Active RFC List] of the root `README.md`.
 * Commit everything.

-Once an RFC becomes active then authors may implement it and submit the feature as a pull request to the Rust repo.
+Once an RFC becomes active then authors may implement it and submit the feature as a pull request to the Hathor repo.
 An 'active' is not a rubber stamp, and in particular still does not mean the feature will ultimately be merged; it does mean that in principle all the major stakeholders have agreed to the feature and are amenable to merging it.